 While recovery can be challenging, many people live happy, fulfilling lives after brain tumor surgery.

-Here are some things to know about what life might be like after brain tumor surgery:
+What life might be like after brain tumor surgery:

 Recovery time varies: The amount of time it takes to recover from brain tumor surgery can vary depending on the individual and the specifics of the surgery.
 Some people may recover quickly and be able to return to their everyday lives within a few weeks, while others may need several months to recover.